jewelux/talking-swr-meter-LX1WJ/README.md

 - **audio-based tuning mode** (pitch corresponds to SWR)
 - **a built-in web interface** (ESP32 access point)

+Note: This project is actively evolving.
+The design, features, and documentation will be refined over time as development progresses.
+The goal is to create a reliable, accessible tool for amateur radio operators, with a focus on usability and inclusion.

 The goal of this project is to promote **inclusion in amateur radio** by demonstrating that common measurement tools can be made fully accessible.

 ---